 I believe painting to be a mysterious alchemy where this freedom of expression and playful use of colour and mark-making can produce extraordinary imagery.
-For example in this image I am working on a ‘Mallorcan tree’ – the inspiration came from a beautiful walk in a ‘hidden valley’ in the Tramuntana Mountains.
+For example in this image I am working on a painting from my current tree series – the inspiration came from a beautiful walk in a ‘hidden valley’ in the Tramuntana Mountains.
 We walked through pine forest, olive groves, fig orchards and ended up in a meadow filled with spring flowers.

 This painting started as a mess of marks and the tree image gradually emerged as the painted surface revealed to me what direction to take.
 Once I had committed to the image the emotional response to experience kicked in as I remembered elements of how the beautiful walk made me feel.
 The leaves, paint scribbles, mark journeys and colours are a response to a magical memory and not an attempt to represent accurately.
 My paintings are emotive responses to what I see, what I remember and what I want to create,

 Working without a plan enables my work to unfold in response to the way the paint moves and the marks build up.
 Sometimes images reveal gradually based on the thoughts that preoccupy in the moment and sometimes the paintings are completely abstract.